PA Online Sports Betting

 FanDuel is the biggest online sportsbook, in terms of handle, by a pretty wide margin over DraftKings.
 FanDuel Sportsbook is also one of Crossing Broad’s preferred sportsbook and sports betting app choices.

-Although that would be more than enough to put them over the hump for many sports-betting experts, there is a myriad of reasons why FanDuel Sportsbook is the top dog.
+Although that would be more than enough to put them over the hump for many sports-betting experts, there are myriad reasons why FanDuel Sportsbook is a top dog.

 FanDuel Sportsbook’s mobile app has one of the best interfaces of any sports betting app.
-It’s clean, simple to use, and instantly makes sense to betters and non-betters alike.
+It’s clean, simple to use, and instantly makes sense to bettors and non-bettors alike.
 On top of the app’s functionality, its same-game parlay feature is a welcomed feature and its signup bonus does have a unique advantage.

 Caesars Sportsbook PA